HassanOueini/Path-Simulation-SDE/README.md

 - You can also modifty the RandomGenerator calss to use different random distributions or the PathAnalyzer class to analyze the paths in different ways.

 ## How to Run it
 Make sure you have C++17 or later.
 A compiler such as g++ or clang++.
 Make tool to build the project (if using the provided Makefile).
-After making sure of all those prerequisites: clone the repository, compile the project (make), run the simulator (./SDE_Simulator)
+After making sure of all those prerequisites:
+1. Clone the repository
+2. Compile the project (make)
+3. Run the simulator (./SDE_Simulator)

 ## The Math Behind It
 The simulator uses Geometric Brownian Motion (GBM) to model the asset price over time.
 The SDE is given by: $$dS_t = \mu S_t dt + \sigma S_t dW_t$$  Where $S_t$ is the price of the asset at time t. $\mu$ is the drift term (the expected return or growth rate of asset). $\sigma$ is the volatility (standard deviation of returns). $dW_t$ is the increment of a Wiener process (also known as Brownian motion).
 In discrete time, the equation is approximated as: